-But now, good readers, if it appear plain unto you by the very Scripture itself that the church of Christ is that number of both good and bad together, and that evil men, though they be evil, be yet still in the catholic church as long as they abide in the catholic 10 church, not being put out for any obstinate malice-if this, I say, by plain Scripture appear, then is all the wily folly of these heretics avoided.
+But now, good readers, if it appear plain unto you by the very Scripture itself that the church of Christ is that number of both good and bad together, and that evil men, though they be evil, be yet still in the catholic church as long as they abide in the catholic church, not being put out for any obstinate malice-if this, I say, by plain Scripture appear, then is all the wily folly of these heretics avoided.

 Now is this point such as there is nothing in the Scripture neither more often nor more evident than that the church is, here 5 in earth, the number not of only good, but of good and bad together.

-If we should begin in the Old Testament, with the ark of Noah, and the synagogue, which was the figure of Christ's church: every man knoweth, that looketh in the Scripture, that neither they that were in Noah's ship nor they that God gave the Law unto, and to whom 10 he made his promises and gave his assistance, were all continually good, but were both good and bad together.
-And yet, continually to Christ's time, he gave his continual assistance unto them, as appeareth by all the whole corps of Scripture, wherein we see the miracles that God wrought for them, and the prophets that he 15 sent to them.
-And finally unto them did he keep the great promise of the sending of our Savior Christ, of Dt 18:15 whom Moses prophesied, saying, "A prophet of your nation, and of your brethren, like unto me, shall your Lord God suscitate and raise up for you: him shall you hear," etc. 20 But I neither will for so plain a matter overburden the reader in this book with the more manifold than necessary rehearsing of every place that through the Old Testament proveth this matter... nor also of the New Testament neither, but rather, for a sample, will of some few put you in remembrance.
-25 Mt 25:1-13 What meaneth our Lord by his parable of the ten virgins, five fools and five wise, abiding and looking for the spouse that should come to the marriage?
-Meant he not plainly the whole company present here in this world, of which though all bring the lamps of faith, yet 30 some, for sloth, lack the oil of good works, for which their "faith alone," lacking the light of grace, shall find the gate of glory shut chapter of Saint Matthew, by him that hid his talent in the ground?
-Meaneth he not of him that employeth not well the gifts that he giveth him here in his church?
+If we should begin in the Old Testament, with the ark of Noah, and the synagogue, which was the figure of Christ's church: every man knoweth, that looketh in the Scripture, that neither they that were in Noah's ship nor they that God gave the Law unto, and to whom he made his promises and gave his assistance, were all continually good, but were both good and bad together.
+And yet, continually to Christ's time, he gave his continual assistance unto them, as appeareth by all the whole corps of Scripture, wherein we see the miracles that God wrought for them, and the prophets that he sent to them.
+And finally unto them did he keep the great promise prophet of your nation, and of your brethren, like unto me, shall your Lord God suscitate and raise up for you: him shall you hear," etc. 20

+Dt 18:15 of the sending of our Savior Christ, of whom Moses prophesied, saying, "A wise, abiding and looking for the spouse that should come to the marriage?
+Meant he not plainly the whole company present here in this world, of which though all bring the lamps of faith, yet some, for sloth, lack the oil of good works, for which their "faith alone," lacking the light of grace, shall find the gate of glory shut against them when the spouse with the wise virgins shall be gone in?